-Let's assume that you have a particular retail merchant in a state that requires the merchant to list the cash and card price on the shelf.
+Let's assume that you have a particular retail merchant that does not list the cash and card price on the shelf.
 A consumer or Visa mystery shopper files a complaint because the shelf listed only the cash price.
-But when the shopper came to the register and used a debit card, a higher price was charged.
+But when the shopper came to the register, a higher price was charged.

 In the event that Visa reached out claiming that you were offering a non-compliant program, you would provide Visa with a copy of the letter signed by the merchant.
-This letter would prove that the scope of your program extends only to the functionality on the technology solution.
+This letter would prove that the scope of your program extends only to the functionality on the technology solution and even there, you give the merchant a choice in terms of what features are enabled.

-Visa would have no choice but to either notify the merchant individually, or more likely, to refer this issue to the State AG's office.
-Visa does not seem to have any desire to engage with merchants over specific pricing practices, unless those practices relate directly to the checkout process.
+Visa would have no choice but to either notify the merchant individually, or refer this issue to the State AG's office.
+Visa does not seem to have any desire to engage with merchants directly over specific pricing practices, unless those practices relate directly to the checkout process.
 If the State AG follows up with the merchant, these notices generally provide ample time to make adjustments.
+Side Note: I am not advocating we leave the merchant hung out to dry.
+Quite the opposite.
+The merchant is in a much stronger position to defend their free speech rights than the ISO is to defend a program that is in violation of Visa core rules.